rytswd/get-istio-multicluster/README.md

 <!-- == imptr: common-prerequisites / end == -->

-### 🌍 Clusters

-The clusters used in this repository are given easily identifiable names.
-They don't convey any special meaning.

-For some cluster, there are some peculiarities over the others.

-- `armadillo`: cluster with shared Istio Control Plane (with `cougar`)
-- `bison`: cluster with dedicated Istio Control Plane
-- `cougar` ⚠️ WIP ⚠️: clustter with shared Istio Control Plane (with `armadillo`)
-- `dolphin`: cluster with dedicated Istio Control Plane
-- `zebra` ⚠️ WIP ⚠️: cluster without Istio, as external cluster

 ### 📚 Setup Steps

 <!-- == imptr: setup-steps / begin from: ./docs/snippets/common-info.md#[setup-steps] == -->